criblio/cribl-plantuml/README.md

 sets up a few common items that will be used by the other files.

 ### activity-badges.puml
-A convenience library of numbered meatballs for showing order of operation in non-activity diagrams.
+A convenience library of numbered meatball sprites and functions for showing order of operation in non-activity diagrams.

 ### product-logos.puml
 Sprites and "Functions" for each of the Cribl Products: